Faculty Guide to Disability Services

 Accommodation requests are considered within the context of both warranted documentation and available resources.
 Each student's situation is reviewed together with the relevant documentation to determine the type of accommodation recommended.
 Accommodations that are considered reasonable are those that do not fundamentally alter the nature of an academic course or the institution's policies, and do not place an undue hardship on the institution.
 Reasonable accommodations are distinguished from services of a personal nature, which the University does not provide but the student may choose to employ.
 Such services of a personal nature may include individual assistants or coaches.

-If you are ever unclear on what is expected of you when a student requests accommodations, or if you feel that a request compromises your course content or expectations, please do not hesitate to contact Dean Lazare.
-If agreement on accommodations cannot be reached by you and Dean Lazare, Vice President of Student Affairs, Michael Whaley, will be consulted.
+If you are ever unclear on what is expected of you when a student requests accommodations, or if you feel that a request compromises your course content or expectations, please do not hesitate to contact Dean Patey.
+If agreement on accommodations cannot be reached by you and Dean Patey, Vice President of Student Affairs, Michael Whaley, will be consulted.
 Our aim is to work in partnership with you to provide access to students in need.

 Accommodations currently used for students with disabilities that, as a faculty member, you are likely to encounter, include the following: